Maximinodotpy/articles/030 - Infinite Scrolling Website with JavaScript/_blog/article.md

+---
-# Infinite Scrolling Website with JavaScript
+name: 'Infinite Scrolling Website with JavaScript'

-Learn how to make an infinitely scrolling website with JavaScript, HTML, and CSS.
-Learn about the Intersection Observer API.
+description: 'Learn how to make an infinitely scrolling website with JavaScript, HTML, and CSS.
+Learn about the Intersection Observer API.'
+---

 ## Idea